Jim Costa

-Costa served in the California State Assembly from 1978 to 1994 before he was elected to the California State Senate from 1994 until 2002.
-During his time in the California State Assembly, he served as Majority Caucus Chair.
-Costa, who chaired the Blue Dog Coalition in the U.S. House of Representatives, also chaired the Subcommittee on Livestock and Foreign Agriculture during the 117th Congress.
+Costa served in the California State Assembly from 1978 to 1994, and then in the California State Senate from 1994 until 2002.
+During his time in the Assembly, he served as Majority Caucus Chair.
+Costa chaired the Blue Dog Coalition in the U.S. House of Representatives during the 116th Congress and chaired the Subcommittee on Livestock and Foreign Agriculture during the 117th Congress.

 Early life and education

-Born in Fresno, Costa is a third-generation family farmer.
-His grandparents emigrated from the Azores in the early 20th century.
-He graduated from San Joaquin Memorial High School (1970) and from Fresno State (1974), where he was a member of Sigma Alpha Epsilon and graduated with a bachelor's degree in political science.
-He worked as a Special Assistant to Congressman John Krebs (1975–76) and as Administrative Assistant to Assemblyman Rick Lehman (1976–78).
+Costa was born on April 13, 1952, in Fresno, California.
+His parents were Manuel and Lena Cardoso Costa.
+All of his four grandparents immigrated from the Azores, a Portuguese archipelago in the North Atlantic, in the early 20th century.
+Three of them were unable to read or write and initially found work as laborers on dairy farms before eventually establishing their own.
+His parents grew up speaking Portuguese and did not learn English until they started school.
+He grew up working on the family farm.

+Costa attended San Joaquin Memorial High School, a private Catholic school in Fresno, where he graduated in 1970.
+He then enrolled at California State University, Fresno (commonly known as Fresno State), earning a Bachelor of Arts degree in political science in 1974.
+While in college, he was a member of Sigma Alpha Epsilon and interned in the office of U.S. Representative B. F. Sisk.

+Following his graduation, Costa worked as an aide to U.S. Representative John Krebs, assisting in policy matters related to California's Central Valley.
+He later became chief of staff to California State Assemblyman and future U.S. Representative Rick Lehman.

-California legislature
+California Legislature

-Costa was elected to the California State Assembly in 1978.
-At the time of his election to the California State Legislature, he was the youngest member of the legislature at the age of 26.
-He represented part of Fresno County in the state legislature for 24 years, serving in the State Assembly (1978–1994) and the State Senate (1994–2002).
+In 1978, Costa was elected to a seat in the California State Assembly.
+At the time of his election to the Assembly, he was the youngest member of the state legislature at age 26.
+He represented part of Fresno County in the legislature for 24 years, serving in the state Assembly for 16 years (1978–1994) and in the state Senate for eight years (1994–2002).
 He was a sponsor of the Costa-Hawkins Rental Housing Act, a bill signed into law in 1995 that prohibits rent control on single-family homes, condominiums, and any rental unit constructed after February 1, 1995.

+From 2000 to 2001, Costa served as the president of the National Conference of State Legislatures.